Diffusion with stochastic resetting on a lattice: Nonequilibrium stationary state in the absence of a target

 where $\tilde{P}_0(\vec R, \vec 0, r)$ is just the Laplace transform of the position distribution without resetting and has already been computed explicitly in \eqref{int_rep.3}.
 Using this result in \eqref{stat_pd.1} gives us the exact position distribution in the NESS

 For example, in $d=1$, using the identity \eqref{iden.2}, we get

+recovering the $d=1$ result obtained in Ref.~\cite{C2021}.
 One can check, by summing over $m_1$, that $P_r^{\rm NESS}(R)$ is normalized to unity.
 Eq.\ (\ref{stat_pd_d1}) is compared in Fig.~\ref{fig:density_1d} to the numerical density for resetting rates $r=0.1$ and $1$, respectively.
 The numerical results were obtained from $10^6$ independent runs up to time $t=10^3$, respectively.

 The expression in Eq. (\ref{stat_pd.2}) is the main result of this section.
 Following exactly the same method as in Section \ref{lattice} and the Appendix \ref{Cont_lim_App}, one can show that in the limit of lattice spacing $a\to 0$, one recovers the continuum results found in Ref.~\cite{EM2014} in general dimension $d$.
 We do not repeat the calculation here.
 For example, in $d=1$, one obtains by taking $a\to 0$ limit in Eq. (\ref{stat_pd_d1})